-We are pleased to present the Annual Report of the Minnesota Higher Education Facilities Authority for the year ended June 30, 2009, including the financial statements for the year, as audited by Kern, DeWenter, Viere, Ltd. This report includes information about the services provided by the Authority to nonprofit institutions of higher education in the State of Minnesota.
-The primary service is to provide financing for capital projects of those colleges and universities through tax-exempt debt issued by the Authority.
-A critical benefit associated with that service is the monetary savings that are realized by those institutions as a result of the lower interest rates available through the Authority's tax-exempt financing.
+We are pleased to present the Annual Report of the Minnesota Higher Education Facilities Authority for the year ended June 30, 2010, including the financial statements for the year as audited by Kern, DeWenter, Viere, Ltd. This report includes information about the services provided by the Authority to nonprofit institutions of higher education in the State of Minnesota.
+The primary service is to provide financing for capital projects of those colleges and universities through tax-exempt financing.